BoGor918/JavaScape/README.md

-# JavaScape_COMP4913_FYP_Project
+# Java Learning Tool
-This is the final year project of The Hong Kong Polytechnic University Student Name: CHEUNG Tsz Lai
-Student ID: 21018133D
+This is a Java Learning Tool for junior college students in learning basic Java

 # Step to start the project
 1. Install Node JS by the link "https://nodejs.org/en/download'